loopbackio/loopback.io/pages/en/lb3/Advanced-topics-data-sources.md

 `DataSource` provides the necessary abstraction to interact with databases or services to decouple the business logic from plumbing technologies.

 ## Creating a DataSource programmatically

+{% include warning.html content="Don't put production database credentials explicitly in JSON or JavaScript files, where they could be a security vulnerability.
+Instead, load the values from environment variables.
+For more information, see [Specifying database credentials with environment variables](Attaching-models-to-data-sources.html#specifying-database-credentials-with-environment-variables)
+"%}

 The [`DataSource` constructor](http://apidocs.strongloop.com/loopback-datasource-juggler/#datasource) accepts the following arguments: